 Eukaryotes are not limited by the number of cells there are in the organism.
 They can be single-celled or have many millions of cells.
-Eukaryotes include plants, animals, and fungi, as well as other organisms, such as protists and some algae.
+Eukaryotes include plants, animals, and fungi, as well as organisms such as protists and some algae.

 Prokaryotes developed earliest in the history of life on earth, with Eukaryotes developing around 2.7 billion years ago, roughly 1 to 1.5 billion years after prokaryotic organisms.

 One theory is that eukaryotic cells evolved from a symbiotic association of prokaryotes, called endosymbiosis — for example, bacteria living inside a larger host cell.
-Over time, the prokaryotes and their hosts evolved together until one could not function without the other.
+The theory posits that, over time, the symbiotes evolved together until one could not function without the other.

-Enough of the evolutionary background, though, what separates these two types of cells?
+Still, though, what separates these two types of cells exactly?